Y-digital-Asia/Y-digital-Asia-website/content/solutions/conversational-ai/_index.en.md

 page_title: Conversational AI
 intro_text: Users can communicate with a chatbot or voice assistant in different languages, using either voice, typing or a combination of both.
 Choosing the right conversational platform is essential to create positive customer experiences.
-Chatbots and voice-assistants have to overcome the trough of disillusion.
+Chatbots and voice assistants have to overcome the trough of disillusion.
 Too often users are not properly understood or can only answer a question without supporting follow-up transactions.
 features:
 - text: We believe human-computer interaction can be more personal, intelligent and satisfactory.
 This takes a next step in maturity, one that’s more intelligent